zackmu78/wrap-of-the-day-mcdonald-s/README.md

 # wrap-of-the-day-mcdonald-s
-Our website is committed to provide you &lt;a href="https://wrapofthedaymcdonalds.com">wrap of the day mcdonald's&lt;/a> with the most current and complete information regarding McDonald's wrap options.
+Our website is committed to provide you [wrap of the day mcdonald's](https://wrapofthedaymcdonalds.com) with the most current and complete information regarding McDonald's wrap options.